All Information Are from 2018-01-16 20:54:32 PST time zone

-PS: Although these tips are designed for online shoppers, a lot of Daddy's Home the exact same rules apply to great old fashioned brick-and-mortar shops as well.
-Keep them in mind the very next time you head out to the mall!
+PS: Although these hints are meant for online shoppers, most of Daddy's Home exactly the same rules apply to great old fashioned brickandmortar stores too.
+Keep them in mind the next time you head out to the mall!

-But is it true?
-Is the customer always right?
-Deep down we all understand the answer is absolutely not.
-Any trade is a two-way street, and the customer is at least as capable of being misguided or erroneous as the person on the opposite side of the counter (or the person in the opposite end of the website).
-While it's true that each customer needs to be treated with respect, sometimes everything you need simply is not possible.
+However, could it be authentic?
+Deep down we all understand the answer is certainly not.
+Any trade is a two-way street, and the client is just as capable of being misguided or incorrect as the individual on the other side of the counter (or the person in the other end of the website).
+While it's true that every customer must be handled with respect, sometimes everything you want simply isn't impossible.

--- It is more efficient than to constantly be correct, to at all times keep an open mind.
+-- It's more effective than to always be correct, to at all times keep an open mind.

-Exactly what does this have to do with enhancing your shopping experience?
-When you go right into a transaction together with the mindset that you're always right regardless of what, you are entirely shutting yourself off to another half of the dialog.
-Remember, an excellent retailer is going to try to find a solution to your issue whether you demand to be appropriate or not and needs your business.
-Taking a stance that is combative the instant something goes wrong with your purchase or order increases the chance you'll miss out on a perfectly good alternative or compromise.
-Instead of coming into a reasonable agreement, you are left with nothing -- and opportunities are the person you spoke to is now just as irritated as you.
+You are entirely shutting yourself away to the other half of the conversation when you go right into a transaction together with the mindset that you're always right regardless of what.
+Remember, a superb retailer needs your company and is going to try and find a solution to your own problem whether you demand to be not or right.
+Taking a combative stance the instant something bad happens with your purchase or order increases the chance you'll lose out on a perfectly good alternative or compromise.
+Rather than coming to your fair agreement, you're left with nothing -- and opportunities are the person you spoke to is now just as irritated as you.

-However, imagine if it works out the business you are working with is to blame and that you really are right?
-You can nevertheless help fix the issue more easy and quicker by practicing common courtesy and keeping an open mind.
+But imagine if it works out that you actually are appropriate and the business you are working with is at fault?
+You can nevertheless help fix the problem faster and more easy by practicing common courtesy and keeping an open mind.

-Instead of viewing the problem as a fight you must win, treat it as a challenge to be solved using a common aim: your satisfaction.
+Instead of viewing the problem as a fight you have to win, treat it as a challenge to be solved having a common goal: your satisfaction.
 A willingness to listen can take you a long way."

--- A confrontational approach can make it more difficult to get everything you desire.
+-- A confrontational attitude can help it become harder to get what you really need.

-Cathy Ward, owner of ecommerce wedding accessories firm, clarifies, "We Had be out of business if we did not strive to make our customers happy, but occasionally when a customer refuses to listen it can be hard to figure out what he or she really wants."
-She adds, "Making everyone happy is easier when people take responsibility for his or her own behavior and actions, on both sides of the equation."
+Cathy Ward, owner of ecommerce wedding accessories company, explains, "We'd be out of business if we didn't strive to make our customers happy, but sometimes when a customer refuses to listen it can be difficult to figure out what he or she truly desires."
+She adds, "Making everyone happy is easier when people take responsibility for his or her own conduct and actions, on either side of the equation."